EMERGENCY CALL 911

 (Clearing index by airshed tab)

-Once a permit is obtained the clearing index must be above 500 (we are airshed 5)
+Once a permit is obtained the clearing index must be above 500 (Lower Valley is Airshed 5

 The applicant is required to